h8d13/VaseX/README.md

 Runtime (Using Klagan mode 430.92 mb plasma install): about 150 seconds

-Useful if your sobmodules are out of sync
+Useful if your submodules are out of sync
 ```
   # git submodule update --remote
   # or reclone everything fresh: rm -rf VaseX